 Kenya also hosts almost 500,000 refugees from neighbouring countries in the region.
 More than half of these refugees are children.

-And much of the country experiences extreme climactic conditions like drought, which has devastating effects on the environment and livelihoods of some of the most marginalised and vulnerable communities in Kenya.
+And much of the country experiences extreme climatic conditions like drought, which has devastating effects on the environment and livelihoods of some of the most marginalised and vulnerable communities in Kenya.

 Save the Children has been providing support to children in Kenya through our development and humanitarian programmes since 1950.
 We work with communities, local partners, and the government to design and deliver programmes to meet the needs of the most deprived children.
 We also advocate for greater investment of public and private resources for children.